 - 10.1 Intellectual Property Policy (p.
-47)
+45)

 - 10.2 Sabbatical Leave Policy (p.
-50)
+48)

-- 10.3 Policy for Research Integrity and Procedures for Addressing Research Misconduct (p.
-52)
+- 10.3 Policy for Research Integrity (p.
+49)

 10.1 Intellectual Property Policy

 10.1.1 Statement of Authority and Purpose

 This policy is promulgated by the Board of Trustees pursuant to the authority conferred upon it by §23-41-104(1), C.R.S.
 (2008) in order to set forth a policy concerning the ownership and control of intellectual property developed by Mines employees and students.
 This Policy shall supersede any previously promulgated Mines policy that is in conflict herewith.